TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 ### Necessary Downloads

-Ensure that a recent version of [Git](https://git-scm.com/downloads/linux) and [VSCode](https://code.visualstudio.com/download) is downloaded.
+Ensure that a recent version of [Git](https://git-scm.com/downloads/linux) and [VSCode](https://code.visualstudio.com/download) are downloaded.

 Install Docker Engine and Docker Buildx by following the [Install using the apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) tutorial from the official Docker documentation.